curl/curl/docs/libcurl/opts/CURLOPT_PROXY_TLS13_CIPHERS.md

  https://curl.se/docs/ssl-ciphers.html

-This option is currently used only when curl is built to use OpenSSL 1.1.1 or later.
-If you are using a different SSL backend you can try setting TLS 1.3 cipher suites by using the CURLOPT_PROXY_SSL_CIPHER_LIST(3) option.
+This option is used when curl is built to use OpenSSL 1.1.1 or later, Schannel, wolfSSL, or mbedTLS 3.6.0 or later.

+Before curl 8.10.0 with mbedTLS or wolfSSL, TLS 1.3 cipher suites where set by using the CURLOPT_PROXY_SSL_CIPHER_LIST(3) option.

 The application does not have to keep the string around after setting this option.